Relativist1/saurabh.github.io/_pages/about.md

 {% include figure image_path="/assets/images/pp.jpeg" alt="Gauribindaur Radio Observatory" %}{: .align-right}

 Hello, My name is Saurabh.
 I live in Delhi , the capital state of India.
-I am a final year undergrad student at [Dyal Singh College, University of Delhi](http://dsc.du.ac.in)
+I recently graudated from  [Dyal Singh College, University of Delhi](http://dsc.du.ac.in)  with a Bachelor's degree in Physics.

 I am currently working on simulation of Black Holes which includes both theoretical and numerical work.
 Currently I am engaged in two major projects related to shadows.
 The first project is in collaboration with [International Centre for Cosmology (ICC)](http://icc.charusat.ac.in/) and project advisor is [Prof. Pankaj Joshi](https://www.charusat.ac.in/provost_charusat/) (Director of ICC).
 The other project is with [Dr. Sourabh Nampalliwar](https://www.tat.physik.uni-tuebingen.de/~nampalliwar/) from University of Tübingen on the observational aspects of determining the geoemtry of Black hole (Non-Kerr Models) using the framework of shadows.